Observation of edge solitons and transitions between them in a trimer circuit lattice

-To further clarify the differences in edge soliton types between the topological and nontopological phases, we study quench dynamics under the single-site excitations.
-From Figs. \ref{fig5}a-b, we observe voltage oscillations between the leftmost two sites under weak nonlinearity.
-These oscillations are induced by the overlap of the linear topological edge states with antisymmetric and symmetric internal structures (see Supplementary Note 4).
-Under medium nonlinearity, the asymmetric edge soliton [state (5) in Fig. \ref{fig2}] does not form due to its strong instability and weak localization (see Supplementary Note 3).
-However, when the nonlinearity is sufficiently strong, we observe the formation of the asymmetric nontopological edge soliton [state (8)].
-This observation is further verified by a modified definition of state localization:
+To further clarify the differences between the topologically nontrivial and trivial edge solitons, we study the quench dynamics initiated by the single-site excitations applied exclusively to the first leftmost site.
+In Figs. \ref{fig5}a and b, one observes voltage oscillations between the two leftmost sites in the case of weak nonlinearity.
+These oscillations are induced by the overlap of the excitation with the linear antisymmetric and symmetric topological edge states (see Supplementary Figure S10 and Supplementary Note 4).
+In the case of medium nonlinearity strength, the asymmetric edge soliton [state (5) in Fig. \ref{fig2}] does not form due to its strong instability and weak localization (see Supplementary Figure S10 and Supplementary Note 4).
+However, when the nonlinearity is sufficiently strong, such as when $\psi_{0} = 2~\text{V}$, the steady state is achieved and we observe the formation of the asymmetric trivial edge soliton [state (8)].
+Note that we use the same voltage value for the regime of strong nonlinearity as in Figs. \ref{fig4}a-b, since the symmetric and asymmetric trivial edge solitons require comparable nonlinearity strengths for their existence (see Fig. \ref{fig2}).